chadlavi/blog/_posts/2019-10-30-building-jekyll-blog.md

 - travis-ci
 ---

-I originally created this blog as an excuse to experiment with <a href="https://jamstack.org/" target="_blank">the JAM stack</a>, but I quickly realized I didn't really need any CRUD functionality; it's just a blog, no forms or uploads to speak of.
+I originally created this blog as an excuse to experiment with [the JAM stack](https://jamstack.org/), but I quickly realized I didn't really need any CRUD functionality; it's just a blog, no forms or uploads to speak of.
 The initial code for that never made it to a git repo, and frankly didn't get too far past an `npx create-react-app`.

 I still wanted to create a fast, responsive, accessible site that's templatized and just needs markdown changes to create new stuff.
-My <a href="https://github.com/chadlavi/chadlavimoniere.com" target="_blank">old blog</a> was an experiment in using the LAMP stack to do something sort of like this, but it was really cumbersome; I ended up storing the markdown content for the posts in a MySQL database, so it was still fairly technologically intensive to update.
+My [old blog](https://github.com/chadlavi/chadlavimoniere.com) was an experiment in using the LAMP stack to do something sort of like this, but it was really cumbersome; I ended up storing the markdown content for the posts in a MySQL database, so it was still fairly technologically intensive to update.

 ## Jekyll + GitHub Pages